-- The quantum of housing proposed is broadly consistent with the indicative site capacity; and - b) Primary highway access should be focused on Noble Road; and - c) The height of buildings should be limited to a maximum of 2 storeys; and - d) Provide an appropriate buffer between the development and Kites Croft Local Nature Reserve (included at the request of Hampshire County Council); and

-- e) The design of the scheme should demonstrate how overhead electrical powerlines will be positively taken into account in the layout of the site (included at the request of National Grid); and - f) Avoids development and points of access in the eastern side of the site within Flood Zones 2 and 3.
-A full Flood Risk Assessment is required.; and - g) Adequate surface water drainage, identified through a Drainage Strategy, shall be provided on site; and - h) Infrastructure provision and contributions including but not limited to health, education and transport shall be provided in line with Policy TIN4 and NE3.
+- a) The quantum of housing proposed is broadly consistent with the indicative yield; and - b) Primary highway access should be focused on Noble Road; and - c) The height of buildings should be limited to a maximum of 2 storeys; and - d) Provide an appropriate buffer between the development and Kites Croft Local Nature Reserve; and - e) The design of the scheme should demonstrate how overhead electrical powerlines will be positively taken into account in the layout of the site; and - f) Avoids development and points of access in the eastern side of the site within Flood Zones 2 and 3.
+A full Flood Risk Assessment is required; and - g) Adequate surface water drainage, identified through a Drainage Strategy, shall be provided on site; and h) Infrastructure provision and contributions including health, education and transport for example shall be provided in line with Policy TIN4 and NE3.